AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ```

 ### 1x1 convolutions:
-in order to keep spatial information and have a fully connected layer the 1x1 convolution layer is implemented. the layer lives between the Encoder block and the decoder block.
+In order to keep spatial information and have a fully connected layer the 1x1 convolution layer is implemented.
+The layer lives between the Encoder block and the decoder block.

 ### Decoders block:
-Decoders are used to do upsampling and recover information that was lost in the Encoder layers. the block has one or more layers that enable precise localization of features.
+Decoders are used to do upsampling and recover information that was lost in the Encoder layers.
+The block has one or more layers that enable precise localization of features.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):